Contents

 git push -u remote branch

-📜 - e will save remote and _ branch _, for you so next time, just run, git push
+📜 -u will save remote and branch, for you so next time, just run, git push!

 1. pull,